M-Commerce: Designing for Mobile Sites

 Optimize navigation

 Strong navigation means that the visitor can quickly and intuitively navigate the site.
-When building for m-commerce, consider how the customer’s context may affect their relationship with the website.
+When building for m-commerce, consider how the customer’s knowledge and context may affect their relationship with the website.
 They have momentum, but they also need guidance.

 Implement a header or footer that offers quick access to the cart, search, and account functions.
 Additionally, incorporate breadcrumb trails to help users trace their steps and maintain context while browsing.
 On mobile, breadcrumbs appear when visitors click the category tags on a store landing page.
 Breadcrumb navigation doesn't appear when visitors click a product directly on a store page.